- 1 Rajapalayam dog at a glance

 - As a military dog

 The Rajapalayam dog is intelligent, courageous, and loyal, making them a versatile and multi-purpose dog.

-In the 1980s, the Rajapalayam dog was the most popular in south Indian states.
+In the 1980s, the Rajapalayam hound was the most popular in south Indian states.
 Their exceptional disease resistance, intelligence, and loyalty made them very popular.
 In the 1990s, with the import of foreign dog breeds, there was a drastic decrease in their popularity.
 Today, this dog is fighting for survival, and without help will disappear forever.
 Due to the decline in demand, the number of people who breed this dog has also decreased.

 More recently, thanks to the efforts taken by native dog enthusiasts, the Government of Tamil Nadu, and the Kennel Club of India, this dog is making a come back.

 The importance of an accurate breed description

 A search on the internet shows how little the world knows about the Rajapalayam dog.
 Accurate information about this dog is as rare as this dog.

 We have 30+ years of hands-on experience with south Indian dogs.
-Based on this, we present an accurate description of this dog.
+Based on this, we present an accurate description of the Poligar hound.
 In this post, we unveil the original Rajapalayam dog through the following.

 - The traits of this dog.

-- The current status of the Rajapalayam dog.
+- The current status of the Rajapalayam dog breed.